The Problem (The Old Way)

 - Editing time: 6 hours

-- Total: 7 hours (delivered early, client renewed contract)
+- Total: 7 hours (delivered with time to spare)

 Time Savings Calculator